Frequently Asked Questions

 Many mass-market retailers provide do-it-yourself home automation and control kits or theater-in-a-box products.
 While consumers can often install these products, a home technology professional typically has a deep level of product knowledge that allows them to select the best components to suit a client's unique home design and usage patterns.

-They have the skill to optimize room acoustics and seating and calibrate video settings.
-They can work with the homeowner to develop a plan - much like an architect develops house plans - to ensure the best integrated home experience.
+Thepros also have the skill to optimize room acoustics and seating and calibrate video settings.
+(The difference between an "out-of-the-box" system and one's that's properly calibrated can be amazing.)
+They can work with the homeowner to develop a plan — much like an architect develops blueprints — to ensure the best integrated home experience.
 Residential electronic systems designed by CEDIA member home technology professionals are a sound investment in the value of your home.

 Q: What are the benefits of hiring a CEDIA member?